INTRODUCTION

 CONCLUSION

 Omega-3 fatty acids play a crucial role in supporting liver health by reducing fat accumulation, lowering inflammation and improving triglyceride levels.
 Regular intake of omega-3-rich foods such as fatty fish, flaxseeds and walnuts helps protect against non-alcoholic fatty liver disease and supports overall metabolic function.
-Prioritising omega-3s in your diet can significantly improve liver health, ensuring better detoxification, digestion and long-term health and wellbeing.
+Prioritising omega-3 fatty acids in your diet can significantly improve liver health, ensuring better detoxification, digestion and long-term health and wellbeing.